Automatic Transmission Operation

 Inputs Review

-With this group of inputs, the TCM can calculate shift timing, hydraulic pressure, and torque converter clutch operation.
+With these inputs, the TCM can calculate shift timing, hydraulic pressure, and torque converter clutch operation.

 TRS – Transmission Range Switch